JOrianJohnson/post-install-config/README.md

 <img src="https://i.imgur.com/W8mMxjk.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Create two new test agents ("John Joe" and "Karen John")--> Assign John to "System Administrators" department with "Super admin" permissions level & add him to "Level II support" team.
-All of these options are located under the "access & Teams" tabs on the same agent screen.
-Next add "Jane Doe" the same way as previously completed for John Doe.
-Please reference pictures above that are in order.
+Here you will create two new test agents ("John Joe" and "Karen John").
+Assign John to "System Administrators" department with "Supreme Admin" permissions add him to "Support" team.
+All of these options are located under the "Access & Teams" tabs on the same agent screen.
+Next add "Karen John" the same way.
 </p>
 <br />